nadous/dart-web-mercator/README.md

 final viewport = Viewport.fitBounds(width: deviceWidth, height: deviceHeight, bounds: northEastSoutWest);
 ```

-With that viewport, you can use the project
+With that viewport, you can now project coordinates.